Handbook of Operating Procedures 9-2020

 To be eligible for appointment as a teaching assistant a nominee must:

-1. be a degree-seeking graduate student without existing admissions conditions imposed by the Vice Provost and Dean of Graduate Studies;
+1. Be a degree-seeking graduate student without existing admissions conditions imposed by the senior vice provost and dean of the Graduate School;

-1. remain registered in courses that count toward the graduate degree for at least nine semester hours during each semester of the long session; and
+1. Remain registered in courses that count toward the graduate degree for at least nine semester hours during each spring and fall long term; and

-1. if holding an appointment for any summer term (first six weeks, second six weeks, nine weeks or twelve weeks), must remain registered in courses that count toward the graduate degree for at least three summer hours during any term of the summer session.
+1. If holding an appointment for any summer term (first summer term, second summer term, nine-week summer term or summer term), must remain registered in courses that count toward the graduate degree for at least three summer hours during any term of the summer semester.

 1. Selection and Appointment

-1. Departments should establish a faculty committee to screen, rank, and make recommendations concerning the appointment or reappointment of teaching assistants.
+1. Administrative units should establish a faculty committee to screen, rank, and make recommendations concerning the appointment or reappointment of teaching assistants.

 1. Notification to candidates for appointment/reappointment should be provided.

-1. All appointments of teaching assistants are subject to approval of the dean of the college or school and the Vice Provost and Dean of Graduate Studies.
+1. All appointments of teaching assistants are subject to approval of the dean of the college or school and the senior vice provost and dean of the Graduate School.

-1. Each department within a college or school shall annually provide the dean with a report which sets forth the range of stipends, within the established salary scales, to be offered to new appointees and to persons being considered for reappointment as well as the basic logistical framework within which teaching assistants are employed by the department.
+1. Each administrative unit within a college or school shall annually provide the dean with a report which sets forth the range of stipends, within the established salary scales, to be offered to new appointees and to persons being considered for reappointment as well as the basic logistical framework within which teaching assistants are employed by the administrative unit.

 1. Terms of Appointment

-1. Appointments should, in general, be made on a semester-by-semester basis and in accordance with the percentage of the full-time equivalent base.
-The period of appointment shall not exceed one academic year and shall terminate at the expiration of the stated period of appointment without notification of non renewal.
-If a department determines that it is to the benefit of the institution, it may nominate a teaching assistant for reappointment.
+1. Appointments should, in general, be made on a term-by-term basis and in accordance with the percentage of the full-time equivalent base.
+The period of appointment shall not exceed one academic year and shall terminate at the expiration of the stated period of appointment without notification of non-renewal.
+If an administrative unit determines that it is to the benefit of the institution, it may nominate a teaching assistant for reappointment.

 1. Duties of Teaching Assistants

-1. Teaching assistants may only be assigned duties which are adjunct to regular classroom instruction.
+1. Teaching assistants may only be assigned duties that are adjunct to regular classroom instruction.

 1. All duties performed by teaching assistants shall be under the supervision and direction of a designated member of the faculty.

-1. Such duties may include student practice sessions, discussion sessions, assistance in laboratories, recitation sessions, review sessions and similar activities.
+1. Such duties may include hosting student practice sessions, leading discussion sessions, assisting in laboratories, leading recitation sessions, leading review sessions and similar activities

 1. In addition, teaching assistants may be assigned to hold office hours, hold student conferences, evaluate student work, and to perform similar common academic duties.

-1. The dean of the college, in consultation with the chairs of departments in which teaching assistants are employed, shall set the basic workload policy for teaching assistants within the college.
+1. The dean of the college, in consultation with the administrative supervisors of units in which teaching assistants are employed, shall set the basic workload policy for teaching assistants within the college.

 1. Teaching Load

-A teaching assistant holding a half-time appointment in any college or school of UT Austin will be expected to devote an average of twenty hours per week to his or her assigned duties.
-Appointments may not exceed twenty hours per week during the first two long-session semesters of graduate study at the University and thirty hours per week during subsequent long-session semesters.
+A teaching assistant holding a half-time appointment in any college or school of UT Austin will be expected to devote an average of twenty hours per week to their assigned duties.
+Appointments may not exceed an average of twenty hours per week during the first two long terms of graduate study at the university and an average of thirty hours per week during subsequent long-terms.

 1. All teaching assistants shall be under direct and assigned supervision of a regular member of the faculty and shall regularly report on the conduct and performance of their duties to the supervising faculty.
-The supervising faculty shall, at the end of each semester, file with the chair of the employing department a written evaluation of the performance of teaching assistants under the supervising faculty's direction.
-The evaluation shall become a permanent part of the teaching assistant's personnel file.
+The supervising faculty shall, at the end of each term, file with the administrative supervisor of the employing unit a written evaluation of the performance of teaching assistants under the supervising faculty’s direction.
+The evaluation shall become a permanent part of the teaching assistant’s personnel file.

-1. Instruction of teaching assistants shall be provided by the department or college employing them in order to prepare teaching assistants to carry out their assigned duties.
-Departments may require a special graduate course, 398T, or may design instruction that consists of ongoing meetings or individual faculty instruction.
+1. Instruction of teaching assistants shall be provided by the administrative unit, school or college employing them to prepare teaching assistants to carry out their assigned duties.
+Administrative units may require a special graduate course, 398T, or may design instruction that consists of ongoing meetings or individual faculty instruction.
 Instruction shall be designed to fit the nature of the assigned duties.

 1. Other Employment Information

-1. Teaching assistants are subject to the Rules and Regulations of The University of Texas System Board of Regents, the University, the Graduate School, the college/school, and department in which they hold employment.
-In the performance of their duties they must abide by and adhere to the academic and instructional criteria and policies established by the department in which they render service.
+1. Teaching assistants are subject to the Rules and Regulations of The University of Texas System Board of Regents, the University, the Graduate School, the college/school, and administrative unit in which they hold employment.
+In the performance of their duties, they must abide by and adhere to the academic and instructional criteria and policies established by the administrative unit in which they render service.

 1. Teaching assistants, as student academic employees, are eligible:

-1. to participate in certain other benefits in accordance with existing policy criteria; and
+1. to participate in certain other benefits in accordance with existing policy criteria,

-1. may be eligible for tuition benefits (see HOP 9-1120 - "Request for Exemption From Non-resident Tuition on the Basis of Employment or Military Assignment").
+1. and may be eligible for tuition reduction benefits (see HOP 9-1120 - "Request for Exemption From Non-resident Tuition on the Basis of Employment or Military Assignment").

 1. Although they are not members of the faculty, teaching assistants are expected to conform to the same standards of conduct in the performance of their academic duties as are members of the faculty and shall respect the rights and opinions of students and uphold the academic standards of the University.

 1. Teaching assistant appointments do not provide for accrued vacation or sick leave entitlements or Teacher Retirement System membership.
-Time off due to illness or during academic breaks will be arranged in accordance with established practices of the hiring department.
+Time off due to illness or during academic breaks will be arranged in accordance with established practices of the hiring administrative unit, school or college.

 1. Reappointment

-1. A teaching assistant may be considered for reappointment if:
+1. Teaching assistants may be considered for reappointment if:

-1. he or she has, in the opinion of the chair of the employing department, provided satisfactory service; and
+1. they have, in the opinion of the administrative supervisor of the employing unit, provided satisfactory service; and

 1. Termination of Appointment